Here comes the Dallas Fed ...

-The Dallas Federal Reserve will publish its monthly survey of manufacturers in the region at 10:30 a.m.
+The Dallas Federal Reserve will release its report on manufacturing in the region at 10:30 a.m.
 ET.

-Economists estimate that the index of activity worsened to -3.9 in August from -1.3 in July, according to Bloomberg.
-It has not turned positive since December 2014, before a slowdown choked the manufacturing sector.
+Economists forecast that the general business activity index improved to -15 from -20.8 in June, according to Bloomberg.

-Last month’s print was a notable improvement from the June index of -18.3, and better than most economists had expected.
+The index has not turned positive since December 2014.
+Last month, it indicated a renewed slowdown in Texas manufacturing after some improvement in April.

 Business Insider Emails & Alerts